John Shannon Hendrix is a Professor of Architectural History at the University of Lincoln, UK, and an Adjunct

 Architecture as Cosmology: Lincoln Cathedral and English Gothic Architecture,

-history of architecture and architectural theory, from Vitruvius to the present, with particular emphasis on twentieth-century
+the history of architecture and architectural theory, from Vitruvius to the present, with particular emphasis on twentieth-century

 functionalism.
 Historical examples are given from Ancient, Classical, Islamic, Christian, Byzantine, Gothic, Renaissance,